 ESA Automatically Adjusts the ESA Rule Statement Operator if an ESA Rule References a Meta Key that Changed from String to String Array

-After updating to 11.3 or later, some ESA Rule Builder rules that reference meta key types that changed in 11.3 from string to string array do not convert properly, fail to deploy, and must be updated manually.
-This can occur if the operator in the rule statement is also not adjusted for a string array type.
-In NetWitness Platform 11.3.1, ESA now automatically adjusts the operator in the rule statement when there is a change from string to string array.
+When you update ESA Rule Builder rules from string to string array, you also need to ensure that you are using a string array operator.
+ESA now automatically adjusts the operator in the rule statement when there is a change from string to string array.

 View Error Messages for Disabled ESA Rules in the NetWitness Platform User Interface

 Administrators can check the status of ESA Rules in the ESA Rules section of the ESA rule deployment (go to CONFIGURE > ESA Rules > Rules tab, select a deployment in the options panel on the left, and go to the ESA Rules section).
 If a disabled rule has an error message, it now shows in the Status field.
 Hover over the rule to view the error message tooltip without going to the error log.
 For more information, see the Alerting with ESA Correlation Rules User Guide for RSA NetWitness Platform.

 To Avoid Unnecessary Processing Overhead, the Ignore Case Option is Not Available for Meta Keys that are Not Real Strings